 Meat weight: 100kg

 Brine added: + 20L (100kg becomes 120kg; added through injection)

 In the tumbling stage, add 1kg of pork protein (80% actual protein – the other 20% will be a filler).
 Of course, various levels of functionality are commercially available and one must inquire of what the actual protein percentage is to complete the calculation.
-This means that the nitrogen added in our example of a product with an 80% functionality is 80% x 1kg = 0.800kg protein / 6.25 – the nitrogen-to-protein ratio to give us the weight of the nitrogen x 30 – the nitrogen-to-lean-meat factor = 3.84kg lean meat.
+This means that the nitrogen added in our example of a product with an 80% functionality is 80% x 1kg = 0.800kg protein / 6.25 – the nitrogen-to-protein ratio to give us the weight of the protein nitrogen x 30 – the protein-to-lean-meat factor = 3.84kg lean meat.
 In other words, by adding 800g functional protein, they have effectively added 3.84kg to the starting meat weight as lean meat.
 There is no fat since the added functional pork proteins do not contain fat.